How National Referendums Are Challenging the EU

-on 26 and 27 January we are holding a roundtable workshop to explore what we know and what we need to know about the way in which the recent round of national referendums are beginning to challenge the institutions and policies of the European Union.
+The Roundtable Workshop explores what we know and what we need to know about the way in which the recent round of national referendums from Greece and Switzerland to the UK are beginning to challenge the institutions and policies of the European Union.